hishamduke/WazirX-price/README.md

 ***python wrx.py btcinr***

-or simply use
+or simply use ,
 ***wrx.py btcinr***
 (in linux ' chmod +x wrx.py ' first time)

-change btcinr to your preffered coin pair
+change btcinr to your preffered coin pair.

 ***price2.py***

-price2.py BTC
+price2.py BTC i

+change i to u for usdt in wazirx.